 - Complainants must file a written statement outlining the nature of the complaint, naming the respondent(s), and indicating the remedy sought.

 - When all the information has been reviewed, an Investigative Report will be prepared by the investigator.
-This report will include a finding of whether or not the University's non-discrimination policies have been violated.
+This report will include a finding of whether the University's Non-Discrimination or Sexual Misconduct policies have been violated based on an evaluation of the totality of the record, using a preponderance of the evidence standard.
 The finding will be provided to both parties in writing.

-- If it is determined that discrimination has not occurred, no further action will be taken.
+- If it is determined that a policy violation has not occurred, no further action will be taken.
 Either party may appeal this finding to the President.

-- If it is determined that discrimination has occurred, the investigator, the appropriate Vice President, and other relevant supervisory personnel will then meet to review the Investigative Report.
+- If the respondent to the complaint is classified as Faculty or Administrative/Professional staff, the investigator will meet with the appropriate Vice President, and other relevant supervisory personnel to review the Investigative Report.
 The Vice President will determine what appropriate action will be taken.
-The Vice President will inform the respondent of action to be taken.
+The Vice President will inform the respondent of action to be taken and provide a copy of the correspondence to the Office of Equal Opportunity and Access.
 If the respondent is a member of a bargaining unit, action will be taken in accordance with the appropriate collective bargaining contract.